breakfastquay/rubberband/README.md

 ### 4d.
 Building on macOS

-A Makefile for macOS is provided as `Makefile.osx`.
+Two Makefiles for macOS are provided, as `Makefile.macos` and `Makefile.macos-universal`. `Makefile.macos` will build for your native machine architecture; `Makefile.macos-universal` will build a universal binary with both x86_64 and arm64 slices.
+The latter requires macOS 11+, although the resulting binaries should work with macOS 10.7 or newer if all the dependent libraries are also built appropriately.
+You will also need the Xcode command-line tools installed.

-Adjust the Makefile according to your preference for compiler and platform SDK, FFT and resampler implementations.
+Adjust your selected Makefile according to your preference for compiler and platform SDK, FFT and resampler implementations.
 The default is to use the Accelerate framework and the Speex resampler.
-Then run e.g. `make -f Makefile.osx library` in a terminal window to build.
-You will need the Xcode command-line tools installed.
+Then run e.g. `make -f Makefile.macos library` in a terminal window to build.

-(You probably don't want to use the configure script on macOS -- just use `Makefile.osx` directly.)
+(You probably don't want to use the configure script on macOS -- just use your preferred Makefile directly.)

 The following Makefile targets are available: